 Traditional and Elegant: This style is classic, timeless and appropriate for both formal and informal weddings.
 You won’t risk offending any older members of the wedding party with this beautiful, tasteful style choice.
 Achieve the look of a traditional wedding invitation with script fonts, floral borders and dainty colors.

-- Mid-Century Retro: This style borrows from 1950s design, but gives it a hip twist, making it look very relevant and ‘now’.
-Pastel colors, Americana-inspired typefaces and vintage-inspired graphics, like ribbons and badges, bring a fun, informal twist to this wedding invitation.
+- Simple Retro: This style borrows from 1950s design, but gives it a hip twist, making it look very relevant and ‘now’.
+Pastel colors, vintage-inspired graphics, and fonts, bringing a fun, informal twist to this wedding invitation.

 Choosing a style is a great place to get started with your designs.
 Even if you start out traditional, and add a twist of Art Deco with a 1920s-inspired font, mixing some of the main style genres will give your invitations an instantly recognisable and distinctive character.